 Jodha Bai Palace

 The Panch Mahal is the most beautiful part of Fatehpur Sikri.
 As it stands today – it is a skeleton like five stories open structure.
 The higher you go the more vantage point view you get.
 Before you think ahead, let me tell you tourists are no longer allowed to climb it.
-The red frame looks absolutely stunning against a blue sky and believe me your camera is going to love it.
+The red frame looks absolutely stunning against a blue sky.
+Believe me, your camera is going to love it.

 This is a unique piece of architecture with a single carved column in the middle that has a platform to sit on top where apparently Akbar sat.
 And from this lead four vestibules like paths to four corners where it is said his advisors sat.
 It symbolizes the fact that he listened to all four directions or ideas from all corners before he took important decisions.
 To me what makes it a must visit place in India is its unique architecture in red sandstone.